globocom/database-as-a-service/README.md

 ## DB

-DBaaS uses simple-db-migrate to maintain the migrations up-to-date.
+DBaaS uses south to maintain the migrations up-to-date.
 However, you can just run syncdb to create the table structures.
 There is a shortcut to help you with that, including put some minimum operational data on DB.